 Saskatoon has a vibrant and growing community garden network, where people who do not have space for their own garden are able to access plots on public land such as parks and schools, or private land such as church yards.
-CHEP Good Food proudly supports Saskatoon’s community garden network by acting as a liaison between gardeners, community associations and if located on municipal park space, the City of Saskatoon.

 Community gardens focus on growing food using organic practices.
 Generally, gardeners maintain their own plots and have ownership of what they grow.

 Gardens operate as local collectives, make their own operational decisions, allocate space to garden members, and may collect fees to invest in garden infrastructure.
-Please use the form above to contact a garden directly.